notnithila/tech-cat-training/activities/wk3/Mini Project/Instructions.md

             6. `DIM_GENDER_MARITAL_STATUS`
             7. `DIM_STATES`
    3. Pay attention to column name changes from source to target (see `Reference Material` document which contains the DDL scripts)

+## Deliverables

+**Delivered in PPT format to your instructor**

+* **Reference Architecture Diagram** (visually explain the process you took)

+* Explain your process in one-slide (what did you do?, How you did it?
+What challenges did face?  ..etc. )

-3. **Data Analysis using SQL: (using the new Dimensional Model you just created)**
+* **Data Analysis using SQL: (using the new Dimensional Model you just created)**

   - Write SQL queries to extract data that will help answer the following questions:

     a.
 Which body style of vehicle has the most claims?

     ​     Which year has the most claims?

     ​     What are the Top 5 Year & Months?
 For example August, 2020 and August 2021

     ​     What are the most common Vehicle Use (Top 3)?

     b.
 How many policyholders have more than one claim in the dataset?

     c.
 What's the average estimated cost and actual repair cost per accident type?

     d.
 Are there any correlations between vehicle use (e.g., work, pleasure) and accident type?

     e.
 Which state has the highest discrepancy between estimated and actual repair costs?